Avon Tyrrell House: History

 In 1602 the manor of Avon Tyrrell was sold by his descendant John Tyrrell to Bennett Wynchecombe and Giles Tooker, who sold it to Sir John Webb, 1st Baronet (d.
 1680), of Odstock, Wiltshire (created a baronet in 1644), son of Sir John Webb, knight, of Odstock and of Great Canford, Dorset, by his second wife Catharine Tresham, daughter of Sir Thomas Tresham, of Rushton, Northamptonshire.
 His descendant Sir John Webb, 5th Baronet (d.
 1797) sold it to Edward Buckley Batson, a banker, and Stanlake Batson.
 The heir of Stanlake Batson was his sister Anne Batson, wife of Henry Fane (1739-1802), of Fulbeck Hall, Lincolnshire, the second son of Thomas Fane, 8th Earl of Westmorland (1701–1771).
 Avon Tyrrell was inherited by her second son, the Rev. Edward Fane, and passed to his eldest son Henry Hamlyn-Fane (1817–1868), whose mural monument is in Clovelly Church, who married Susan Hester Hamlyn-Williams, the heiress of Clovelly in Devon, then adopted the additional surname "Hamlyn". in 1912, Avon Tyrrell was the property of one of his daughters, Miss Eveline Harriet Hamlyn-Fane, and on her death passed to her sister Constance Hamlyn-Fane, wife of John Manners-Sutton, 3rd Baron Manners (1852–1927).
 Lady Manners’s childless sister Christine Hamlyn had inherited Clovelly, and had intended to bequeath it to her eldest niece Mary Christine Manners, who unexpectedly died at the age of 17.
 She thus left it instead to Mary's younger sister Betty Constance Manners, wife of Arthur Asquith, third son of the Prime Minister H. H. Asquith (1852–1928).
 The 3rd Baron Manners won the 1882 Grand National as owner, trainer, and rider of his horse Seaman, for which triple feat he won a large sum from a wager, and in 1891 used the proceeds to rebuild Avon Tyrrell House, to the design of the architect W. R. Lethaby.
 The house is now a Grade I listed building considered to be "one of the archetypal Arts & Crafts buildings".
 His eldest son Francis Manners, 4th Baron Manners (1897–1972) inherited Avon Tyrrell.
 It was requisitioned by the government during World War II and the family decided not to return to it after the war.
 In 1968 the residence of Francis Manners, 4th Baron Manners, was nearby Tyrrell's Ford, Christchurch, Hampshire.

+Youth centre

-In 1949 the 4th Lord Manners gave the house, but not the estate, to a charitable trust, the "National Association of Girls' Clubs and Mixed Clubs".
-In 2014 it was still in use as the headquarters of UK Youth, a national youth work charity and activity centre.
+In 1949 Francis Manners, 4th Baron Manners gave the house, but not the estate, to a charitable trust, the "National Association of Girls' Clubs and Mixed Clubs".
+The new holiday centre for young people at the manor house was officially opened by then-Princess Elizabeth (the future Elizabeth II) in a ceremony held in July of that year.